 Choosing turquoise jewelry

 Choose the look you are drawn to, whether a clean, even sky blue or a stone with a striking web of matrix, since both are valued and the choice is largely personal.
 Turquoise is cut as cabochons, beads, and inlay rather than faceted, which suits its opaque beauty.
 It is well worth asking whether a stone is natural, stabilized, dyed, or reconstituted, because that affects both durability and value, and a reputable seller will tell you.
 For metal, sterling silver is the classic partner and the heart of Southwestern style, while yellow gold gives turquoise a richer, warmer frame.
 The turquoise jewelry at Oath includes rings, necklaces, and earrings in gold and sterling silver.
+For ideas on wearing it through the year, see how to style birthstone jewelry month by month.

 Caring for turquoise jewelry